 5. True or False

 True or false quizzes are one of the simplest kinds of quizzes available because there are only two possible answer choices.
+They’re also one of the most common type of quizzes for teachers to create because they’re fairly simple to grade and can be used in a variety of ways.

 As with other types of quizzes, you should create the questions so that it’s difficult for your students to guess what the correct answer is, requiring them to actually know what they’ve been learning.